 Mark earned a BS in Industrial Engineering from Northwestern University, and an MS in Mechanical Engineering and an MBA from the MIT Sloan Leaders for Global Operations Program (previously known as Leaders for Manufacturing).
 Mark has worked in the automotive industry (GM), the PC industry (Dell), and industrial products (Honeywell).
 At Honeywell, Mark was certified as a Lean Expert.

-Mark is a faculty member of the Lean Enterprise Institute and the ThedaCare Center for Healthcare Excellence and is based in San Antonio, TX.
+Mark is a faculty member of the Lean Enterprise Institute and Catalysis and is based in San Antonio, TX and Orlando, FL.